 They were found in a 4000 year old tomb.
 Begging the question – why a jar of decapitated toads?
 What strange customs did our ancestors practice?
 According to archaeologists who uncovered the recent finding, the frogs were part of ancient funeral practices.
 Researchers say these fascinating findings from an Israel Antiquities Authority excavation near the […]

-Once again there are calls for Halloween to be banned in Jordan and other parts of the Muslim and Christian world where this ancient solstice tradition is misunderstood.
+There are calls for Halloween to be banned in the Middle East and other parts of the Muslim and Christian world where this ancient solstice tradition is misunderstood.
 Halloween of today is a mutt of a holiday.
 It combines ingredients from stone-age Celts Irish and Scottish Catholics, native American harvest festivals and marketing from candy and […]

 Every year Jewish people read the Book of Jonah from the Old Testament during the Yom Kippur holiday – that was this past Saturday, and Jonah came to my mind when I was writing about the holiest day of the year for the Jews.
 Jonah is my favorite biblical story, I was saddened to learn that […]